hotshot221/Ludoria/README.md

 - **It's an overlay, not an app.** Everything else is a windowed program you alt-tab to.
 Ludoria summons and vanishes in-place - F7 or the controller Guide button, from anywhere, even mid-desktop.
-- **Consumes 0 resources** You heard it right.
+- **Consumes ZERO resources.** You heard it right.
 Unlike other "Apps" in the market that run on Electron or other heavier tools, this is just an overlay on your windows which doesn't even cache images.
 It hardly takes 2MB of your RAM on idle!
+- **Absurdly light.** One AutoHotkey script + one CSV.
+No database, no account, no telemetry, no background bloat - the GPU surface exists only while the overlay is on screen.
-- **Zero configuration.** Steam, Epic and locally installed games are found automatically; official cover/hero/logo art is fetched for you.
+- **ZERO configuration.** Steam, Epic and locally installed games are found automatically; official cover/hero/logo art is fetched for you.
 First run is a library, not a setup wizard.
 - **Controller-first.** Full couch navigation - stick, D-pad, A/B/X/Y, Guide to summon - with keyboard and mouse equally at home.
 - **It themes itself per game.** Accent colours are extracted from each game's artwork; the glass, the glow, the whole UI re-tints as you browse.
-- **Absurdly light.** One AutoHotkey script + one CSV.
-No database, no account, no telemetry, no background bloat - the GPU surface exists only while the overlay is on screen.
 - **Yours.** The library is a plain `games.csv` you can edit in Notepad.
 Art is a folder of PNGs.
 Portable folder, copy it anywhere.